Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/control/sm/index.rst

 .. py:class:: SpeedFluxObserver(par, alpha_o, k_o, k_f, J = None)

-   Bases: :py:obj:`FluxObserver`
+   Flux observer with speed estimation.

-   Observer with load torque and speed estimation.
+   This observer estimates the stator flux linkage, the rotor angle, and rotor speed.

-   This observer estimates the rotor speed and the rotor angle.
    The observer gain decouples the electrical and mechanical dynamics and allows placing the poles of the corresponding linearized estimation error dynamics.
-If the inertia of the mechanical system is provided, the observer also estimates the load torque, which avoids lag in the speed estimate during accelerations [#Lor1991]_.
+If the inertia of the mechanical system is provided, the observer also estimates the load torque, to avoid the lag in the speed estimate.

    :param par: Machine model parameters.
    :type par: SynchronousMachinePars | SaturatedSynchronousMachinePars